JUXTAPID- lomitapide mesylate capsule

 5.6 Concomitant Use of CYP3A4 Inhibitors

 CYP3A4 inhibitors increase the exposure of lomitapide, with strong inhibitors increasing exposure approximately 27-fold.
 Concomitant use of moderate or strong CYP3A4 inhibitors with JUXTAPID is contraindicated [see Drug Interactions (7.1)].
-In the JUXTAPID clinical trials, one patient with HoFH developed markedly elevated transaminases (ALT 24× ULN, AST 13× ULN) within days of initiating the strong CYP3A4 inhibitor clarithromycin.
+In the JUXTAPID clinical trials, one adult patient with HoFH developed markedly elevated transaminases (ALT 24 times ULN, AST 13 times ULN) within days of initiating the strong CYP3A4 inhibitor clarithromycin.
 If treatment with moderate or strong CYP3A4 inhibitors is unavoidable, JUXTAPID should be stopped during the course of treatment.

 Weak CYP3A4 inhibitors can increase the exposure of lomitapide approximately 2-fold; therefore, when JUXTAPID is administered with weak CYP3A4 inhibitors, the dose of JUXTAPID should be decreased by half.
-Careful titration may then be considered based on LDL-C response and safety/tolerability to a maximum recommended dosage of 30 mg daily except when coadministered with oral contraceptives, in which case the maximum recommended lomitapide dosage is 40 mg daily [see Dosage and Administration (2.3) and Drug Interactions (7.2)].
+Careful titration may then be considered based on LDL-C response and safety/tolerability to half the maximum recommended dosage except when co-administered with oral contraceptives only, in which case the maximum recommended JUXTAPID dose is approximately two thirds the maximum recommended dose (Table 3) [see Dosage and Administration (2.4) and Drug Interactions (7.2)].

 5.7 Risk of Myopathy with Concomitant Use of Simvastatin or Lovastatin